 Penicillin Allergy

-Many people in the U.S. have a diagnosis of penicillin allergy but once evaluated, only 1 in 10 are found to be allergic to penicillin in a way that requires avoidance.
-There are major downsides to avoiding penicillin when you may not be allergic, including higher risk of antibiotic resistance and adverse effects of alternative medications.
+Many people in the U.S. have a diagnosis of penicillin allergy, but once evaluated, only 1 in 10 are found to be allergic to penicillin in a way that requires avoidance.
+There are significant downsides to avoiding penicillin when you may not be allergic, including a higher risk of antibiotic resistance and adverse effects of alternative medications.
 Our allergy providers and staff are highly skilled at safely evaluating patients for penicillin allergy, even if past reactions have been severe.
 Click on the link below to learn more!

 Immunodeficiency